MaartenGr/BERTopic/docs/getting_started/supervised/supervised.md

 <br>

-We can see that the c-TF-IDF representations extracts the words that give a good representation of our input classes.
+We can see that the c-TF-IDF representations extract the words that give a good representation of our input classes.
 This is all done directly from the labeling.
 A welcome side-effect is that we now have a classification algorithm that allows us to predict the topics of unseen data:

 ```python
 >>> topic, _ = topic_model.transform("this is a document about cars")